-If the payment is for Then the treatment is Counted as earned income.
+If the payment is for Then the treatment is Compensation for services Counted as earned income.
 Exception: If the person must give this payment to his or her employer, the payment is not counted.
 Reimbursement for mileage Excluded up to the amount of the expense.